gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Parameter 'rsnonce' renamed to 'kdcchallenge'.

+* Parameter 'kdcchallenge' may be omitted in some cases.

 * Clarified difference between group name and OSCORE Gid.

 * Removed the role combination ["requester", "monitor"].